Engagement Ring Anatomy: Complete Guide to Ring Parts & Terminology (2026)

 Find Your Engagement Ring at the Wedding Ring Shop

 At The Wedding Ring Shop, you will find a boundless variety of engagement rings.
+Understanding the engagement ring anatomy will help in finding your dream ring.
 Our marvelous selection showcases many of today’s top designer brands, ensuring that every visitor finds their dream piece in our Honolulu jewelry store.
-We also offer diamonds perfectly suited to be the center stone that represents your romance.
+We also offer diamonds perfectly suited to be the center stone that represents your romance and match our ring anatomy.
 At our store, we only employ the most highly skilled experts so as to guarantee that our entire inventory is of peerless quality.
 Contact us on our website to schedule a personalized appointment, or call us anytime at (808) 945-7766 for all the answers to any of your questions.

 Engagement Ring Terminology FAQ

-- Q: What are the parts of a ring called?
+- Q: What are the parts of an engagement ring called?

-A: The main parts include the center stone, head/crown, prongs, gallery, bridge, shoulders, shank/band, sizing area, and hallmark.
+A: The main parts of a ring include the center stone, head/crown, prongs, gallery, bridge, shoulders, shank/band, sizing area, and hallmark.
 Each component plays a specific role in the ring's structure and appearance. - Q: What holds a stone in place on a ring?

 A: Stones are typically held by prongs (small metal claws) or a bezel setting (metal rim).
 Prongs allow more light but require maintenance, while bezels offer maximum security. - Q: What is the top part of a ring called?